aidatapros/analyticsprojectstartup/README.md

 ### Data Source Register

 This register provides an overview of all data sources used in the Power BI Accelerator project, detailing specifics, update frequency, status, data ownership, and authentication method for each source.
+This is a high level list of data sources you will connect to in order to then select tables to bring into the Power Query Editor.

 | Source ID | Data Source Name                        | Description                                                | Type      | Location/Endpoint         | Update Frequency | Status     | Data Owner    | Authentication By       |
 |-----------|-----------------------------------------|------------------------------------------------------------|-----------|---------------------------|------------------|------------|---------------|-------------------------|